3.6.09

 CLOSE-UP of Oh My Mushi

-For many of my pet portraits done in pastel, I have chosen a type of sandpaper usually used for sanding wet metal, and I buy it at the hardware store.
-You will recognize it as the black crushed diamond surface, which also comes in several surface weights but is only available in one size: 9”x11”.
+For many of my pet portraits done in pastel, I have chosen a type of sandpaper usually used for sanding wet metal, which I purchase at the hardware store.
+You will recognize it by its black crushed diamond surface, which is also available in several surface weights but is only offered in one size: 9” x 11”.
 I use 600 – 400-weight paper, which grabs more pastel layers than the traditional pastel papers.
 Another interesting feature is that the surface of the sandpaper features sparkly crushed diamonds, which add a subtle sparkle when the light hits the finished painting, drawing the viewer’s eyes.

 Mushi’s portrait challenged me to experiment with different techniques using my new soft pastels to create her most divine, daily-brushed fur that puffs like cotton candy.
 Firstly, I stroked down several colors that will be underneath the top layers to give interest and depth to the fur.
 Then I applied some shades closer to the actual fur color while lightly rubbing the top layer of pastel with a makeup sponge to soften the pastel edges into a blur.